CryogenicPlanet/Stanza-Cisco-Internship/docs/index.md

 ## Development Repositories

-To see development of each feature sepearately visit [https://github.com/CryogenicPlanet/Cisco-internship](https://github.com/CryogenicPlanet/Cisco-internship) For Front-End and [https://github.com/CryogenicPlanet/cisco-backend](https://github.com/CryogenicPlanet/cisco-backend) For Back-End Code
+To see development of each feature sepearately visit [Front-End](https://github.com/CryogenicPlanet/Cisco-internship) and [Back-end](https://github.com/CryogenicPlanet/cisco-backend)